alysivji/talks/_proposals/2020/accepted/202003--pytennessee--facade-pattern.md

 While it will be my first time giving this talk in its entirety, I gave a short lightning talk about the Facade Pattern at a Chicago Python meetup.
 The experience helped me understand how to structure the various topics to make the material digestible.

 I have experience in breaking down complex concepts into easily understood components.
-I recently gave a talk on how if statements can be refactored into polymorphism classes at PyCon Balkan.
+I recently gave a talk on how if statements can be refactored into polymorphic classes at PyCon Balkan.
 The audience appreciated the use of a real-world code example to help solidify abstract object-oriented concepts.

 On top of being a regular speaker in the Chicago tech community, I have also spoken at PyOhio, PyTexas, and led a 3-hour tutorial at PyCon US.
 A selection of previous talks can be viewed at https://bit.ly/siv-talks-playlist